Marek’s Disease in Chickens: Symptoms & Protection

 Marek’s disease presents itself in several forms, each targeting different parts of the chicken’s body.
 Here are the main forms you should know about:

-• This form of Marek’s disease affects the nervous system, causing paralysis, loss of coordination, and twisted necks.
-It’s the most recognized form due to its distinctive symptoms of nerve damage.
+This form primarily affects the nervous system, causing paralysis, loss of coordination, and twisted necks.
+It’s the most common and recognizable form due to its clear neurological symptoms.

-• In this form, the virus induces the development of tumors in internal organs such as the liver, spleen, kidneys, and heart.
-This form is usually fatal as it disrupts the function of these vital organs.
+This form causes tumors to develop in internal organs such as the liver, kidneys, spleen, and heart.
+It is often fatal as it disrupts the normal function of these vital organs.

-• This form involves tumors developing under the skin and around the feather follicles, which can be identified by rough, raised patches.
+Tumors form beneath the skin and around feather follicles.
+This form can be identified by rough, raised patches on the chicken’s skin.

 Transmission of Marek’s Disease